Gaming Our Way Since 2016

 We’re gamers in our forties, fifties, sixties, and beyond who understand that work deadlines, family obligations, and life sometimes come before gaming.
 That’s not just okay—it’s expected.

-New members are always welcome, whether you’re just starting your MMORPG journey or you’ve been gaming since before the internet was a thing.
+We’re 40+ by design, though we make exceptions for friends and family of existing members.
+Whether you’re just starting your MMORPG journey or you’ve been gaming since before the internet was a thing, you’ll find your footing here.

 So You Want To Become A Rebel too?